JingzhiLou/beth-1/README.md

 plyr (1.8.7): https://www.rdocumentation.org/packages/plyr/versions/1.8.7

 Step 1.
 Preparing data
-In this step, the program reads in viral sequence data in fasta format, perform alignment, and then converts the data to csv for further analysis.
+In this step, the program reads in viral sequence data in fasta format and converts the data to csv for further analysis.
 Two csv files will be converted, one for the HA and one for the NA sequences. (sequence nomenclature: epidemic season 2011/12 is labeled as 2012).

 Step 2.
 Calculate site wise amino acid prevalence Site-wise amino acid prevalence through time is calculated for both HA and NA, output in two separate files.
 Run time: 3-5 minutes.